margaretmf/margaretmf.github.io/creativewriting.md

 <br>

 Being in an interracial relationship is progressive, but it's nothing to be proud of.
-Being single and being confident i oneself throughout life is progressive.
+Being single and being confident in oneself throughout life is progressive.
 Being in a white couple after letting go of prejudices and racism is progressive.

 <br>